Sonobeat History • 1968

 Sonobeat creates a new two-color letterhead in mid-1968

-The Go Central Texas magazine story on Sonobeat, which contains several factual errors (perhaps plans projected by Sonobeat co-founder Bill Josey Sr. in his telephone interview for the story or perhaps garbled when transcribed) as well as an inaccurate Sonobeat release chronology
+The April 1968 issue of Go Central Texas magazine features a story on Sonobeat that contains several factual errors (or, perhaps, plans projected by Sonobeat co-founder Bill Josey Sr. in his telephone interview for the story or, perhaps, garbled when transcribed) as well as an inaccurate Sonobeat release chronology

 It's 1968.
 KAZZ-FM, where Sonobeat co-founders Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) work, shuts down at the beginning of January, potentially leaving them without the Ampex 350 and 354 stereo tape decks that they've been borrowing from the radio station for Sonobeat recording sessions.
 But Bill Sr. is able to buy KAZZ's Ampex 354 and a smattering of ElectroVoice 665 microphones from the station's new owner, KOKE, and rents the New Orleans Club's Ampex 350 on a month-to-month basis while he looks for a used Ampex deck to purchase.